Martin Trapp

 KTH Royal Institute of Technology

 I am an Assistant Professor in Machine Learning at KTH Royal Institute of Technology, WASP fellow, and a member of the ELLIS society.
 Before joining KTH, I was an Academy of Finland postdoctoral researcher at Aalto University working with Arno Solin.
-My research is centred around representing, quantifying, and reducing uncertainties to make machine learning more trustworthy.
-I am particularly interested in efficient and principled approaches for large-scale models such as LLMs & VLMs.
+My research is centred on making machine learning more #reliable by representing, quantifying, and reducing #uncertainty.
+I am particularly interested in #efficient and #principled approaches for large-scale machine learning models and AI agents.

 See biography for more details.